-I’ve served in churches for over 30 years and I’m still learning how to craft a sticky church vision.
-In my current church I just delivered our vision for 2014 after being here for only three months.
-That may seem quick, but I sense it will be well received.
-Of course, I may say something different in six months.
-But I believe the these four steps I incorporated this time will result in a sticky vision that will effect greater involvement, buy in, and spiritual success.
+I’ve served in churches for over 35 years and I’m still learning how to craft a sticky church vision.
+In my current church I delivered our vision for my first year after being here for only three months.
+That may seem quick, but I sensed it was well received.
+In this post I explain the the four steps I incorporated that created greater involvement, buy in, and spiritual success.

-Before I came I read extensively about how best to on-board (transition to a new job well) and created a six month learning agenda which essentially set my priorities for the first six months.
-Last Sunday I shared with the church our vision for 2014.
+Before I came to my new church, West Park Church in London, Ontario, I read extensively about how best to onboard (the term used when we transition to a new job).
+As a result, I created a six month learning agenda which essentially set my priorities for the first six months.

 If you are new to your church or are considering a new church, I highly recommend the book The First 90 Days.
 It’s one of the best to help you navigate your first few months.
 You can also purchase an iPhone/android app that goes along with it.